kashiahmed190/Occluded_Road_Sign_Detection/README.md

-loss) is the best model overall** — it wins on SSIM, MS-SSIM, LPIPS, and on post-inpainting detection recall at every high-occlusion level, across two detector architectures and two different dataset formats (cropped patches and full scenes).
-See [`docs/findings.md`](docs/findings.md) for the full writeup, including two genuine failure-case studies (a collapsed GAN and a ViT's patch-blocking artifacts).
+loss) is the best model overall** — it wins on SSIM, MS-SSIM, LPIPS, and on post-inpainting detection recall at every high-occlusion level, across two detector architectures and two different dataset formats (cropped patches and full scenes).Including two genuine failure-case studies (a collapsed GAN and a ViT's patch-blocking artifacts).

 ## Project structure